maxdup/flask-cache-manifest/docs/source/quickstart.rst

 Usage
 -----

+Flask-cache-manifest adds the :any:`hashed_url_for` function for use in your templates.
-Given the above example, here's how you will be able to reference your files in your Jinja templates using :any:`hashed_url_for`.
+It is analogous to Flask's url_for.
+Given the above example and its blueprints, here's how you would be able to reference your static files in your Jinja templates.

 .. code-block:: html